bearlike/Media-Library-Organiser/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used.
-* Inspiration
-* etc
+* Myself :P